bashrc2/AberMUSH/README.md

 A modern MU* engine with [AberMUD](http://ftp.linux.org.uk/pub/linux/alan/Software/Games/AberMUD5/SOURCE/) version 5 universe, originally written in 1991.
 Engage in adventures, battles, excessive drinking and gambling disputes in and around the magnificent city of Tranoch.
 DnD-like combat and creatures in a fantasy setting containing roughly 600 locations.

+This game includes 8 bit console graphics, but if you are a MUD purist or don't need graphics then you can turn them off.

 Based on dumserver by Bartek Radwanski and Mark Frimston https://github.com/wowpin/dumserver

 ![AberMUSH](docs/screenshot.jpg)